-A series is a great way to engage reluctant readers.
 If you fear that you may not be able to find a way to help your child enjoy reading, try a book series!
 You can find them in every genre, every topic that you can imagine.
+A series is a great way to engage reluctant readers, especially teenage boys.
 I bet you can find one for the readers in your life to enjoy.

 There are two types of series: sequential, which include intertwined plots and must be read in order to make sense, and non-sequential, which include the same characters, but don’t necessarily have to be read in order.
 Nancy Drew is a great example of a non-sequential series.